21 tips for building an email list from scratch

 How to build an email list using paid strategies (9 tips)

-The 12 tips we covered above are a good place to start.
-For many businesses, they’re sufficient.
+The 17 tips we covered so far are a good place to start.
+For many creators and entrepreneurs, they’re sufficient.
 But if you want to fast-track your list building efforts, try putting a little money behind your efforts.
 Here are nine tactics you can try today.

 If you’ve got a valuable offer on your website, it’s worth making sure as many people as possible see it.
 When you advertise, you target your ads to reach your best customers.
 That can give you more subscribers in less time.